OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 6. Verify that your add-in is installed.
 For example, if it is an add-in command, it should appear on either the ribbon or the context menu.
 If it is a task pane add-in, the pane should appear.

 > [!NOTE]
+>To test your Office Add-in with Edge, two configuration steps are required:
+>
+> - In a Windows Command Prompt, run the following line: `CheckNetIsolation LoopbackExempt -a -n="Microsoft.MicrosoftEdge_8wekyb3d8bbwe"`
+>
->To test your Office Add-in with Edge, enter “**about:flags**” in the Edge search bar to bring up the Developer Settings options.
+> - Enter “**about:flags**” in the Edge search bar to bring up the Developer Settings options.
 Check the “**Allow localhost loopback**” option and restart Edge.

 >    ![The Edge Allow localhost loopback option with the box checked.](../images/allow-localhost-loopback.png)